gs-chaitanya/milesan-meta/README.md

 to plot the data.
 Note that the obtained data and plots might deviate from the original paper due to smaller sample size and system variations.

 ## Testing PoCs
-To test PoCs from prior work, look at the README in the *pocs/* directory for further instructions.
+To test PoCs from this and prior work, look at the README in the *pocs/* directory for further instructions.